ArtOfCode-/nails/docs/api/routes.md

 # Routes as JSON
 ### Format
-The routes file can be either JavaScript or JSON (or, with a call to `require('coffee-script/register')`, can be CoffeeScript).
-The JSON variant should be formatted as one top level *array* containing any number of route *objects*;
-the script variants should *export* an equivalent array.
-The JavaScript helper above can be used to dynamically generate this file to prevent errors
+The routes file can be either JavaScript or JSON (or CoffeeScript, with a call to `require('coffee-script/register')`).
+The JSON variant should be formatted as one top level *array* containing any number of route *objects*; the script variants should *export* an equivalent array.
+The JavaScript helper above can be used to dynamically generate this file to prevent errors.

 ### Required Keys
 In *each* route object, the following keys are **required**: